Rules and Procedures

 - Students must keep pages free of inappropriate language.
 In addition, students may not write notes to other students in agenda books.
 If an agenda book is used in this way, then the student must replace it within 48 hours.

-- The students are required to bring their agenda book to all classes and write all homework assignments, tests, and quizzes.
+- Students are required to bring their agenda book to all classes and record all homework assignments, tests, and quizzes.

 - Team News will be posted weekly online and is sent via email with a limited number of paper copies available each week in the cafeteria "news" and bulletin bins.